Is Your Dog Running Outside?

 My sister has an adorable Italian Greyhound and complained to me he would constantly pull on the leash like a sled dog and turned psychotic when he saw other dogs.
 So when I observed her preparing to take him for a walk, it was pretty clear why he was like that.

 She would excite him because she loves it when his little head and ears pop up when he hears the word “walk.”
 So here’s her idea of preparing her dog for a walk:

 “WHOOOO WANTS TO GO FOR A……WALKK!!!”

-And the dog just goes wild.
+And the dog goes bananas.

 So she activated the launch sequence in the dog and expected it to walk alongside her obediently and calmly.

 Repetition is essential, as is enforcement.

 There is no use if only you send the message that running out the front door is not okay while the rest of the family laughs and posts videos of the dog doing it on Facebook.